yilmazerd/simplerest01/README.md

 SMP-011, User adds delay and response code as a query parameter

+SMP-011-a, User adds delay as query parameter but response code stays in the code

 SMP-012, Create examples.
 Simple Java examples to mock response and simply python examples to mock response

 BL: Limit code execution to 1 second